isaacmg00/dotfilesv2/README.md

 # BSPWM Setup
 After endlessly modding config files striving for the perfect harmony between usability and aesthetics I feel like I have finally achieved my perfect Manjaro setup.
 I've been using this setup as a daily driver and development environment for a few months now without changing much and I really enjoy using it.

+Many configurations and bindings are fine tuned to my specific keyboard and display, so the bar and compositor settings might not work if you clone this repo.

 ### Screenshots:
 <p float="left">
 <img src="screenshots/image1.png" width="45%">